Viva Piñata (video game): Development

 Rare co-founder Tim Stamper conceptualized a gardening game for the handheld Pocket PC platform in 2002.
 A three-person team began work on a simple prototype while the company was still affiliated with Nintendo, prior to its Microsoft acquisition.
 Development transferred to the original Xbox and, ultimately, to the Xbox 360 for its enhanced graphical capabilities.
 The development team wanted its animals to have a unified style, which was how the concept artist arrived at the piñata concept.
 The idea was exciting for the team, as piñatas were not commonplace in the United Kingdom.
 The connection between piñatas and candy-filled insides led to new gameplay directions.

-The Viva Piñata team was a model for productivity and regular output within Rare and Microsoft Studios.
+The Viva Piñata team was a model for productivity and regular output within Rare and Microsoft Game Studios.
 Though compared to the 12-person teams behind earlier Rare games, the company's Xbox 360 development teams consisted of 50 to 60 people.
 The Viva Piñata team included about 50 people at its zenith.
 Microsoft transitioned its development teams to use its XNA package to streamline and reduce duplication in engineering efforts.
 Microsoft pressured the Viva Piñata development team to keep the game's themes family-friendly, as the parent company planned for the game and resulting franchise to increase the market appeal of their Xbox 360.
 In 2006, a Microsoft Games executive called the game its most important franchise.

+In January 2006, American licensing company 4Kids Entertainment entered into a strategic partnership with Microsoft Game Studios for a new "child-friendly" property, of which they would be the exclusive licensing and distribution agent for what was planned as a larger intellectual property.
+Viva Piñata was officially revealed by the two companies in March, which would consist of a video game and an animated television series that would simultaneously release in the fall.
+4Kids had chosen Viva Piñata over a selection of Microsoft IP that was given out.

-Viva Piñata was planned as a larger intellectual property.
-4Kids Entertainment had agreed to make a Viva Piñata cartoon before the game was released, having selected the series out of several Microsoft properties offered.
-4Kids also handled the series merchandising.
-The cartoon was tied very closely to the game, and its animations were based on the game's own 3D character models, with Rare's Gregg Mayles approving episodes for their applicability to the game during the show's development.
+The cartoon, which premiered the same time as the game's release, was tied very closely to the game, and its animations were based on the game's own 3D character models, with Rare's Gregg Mayles approving episodes for their applicability to the game during the show's development.
 The cartoon was also designed to give viewers tips on how to interact with the in-game piñatas.
 The animated series' storyline later influenced the plot of Trouble in Paradise.